-I make regular weekly appearances on BBC Three Counties Radio as a guest panelist for the Friday night Entertainment Hour, which is part of the Drivetime show presented by Roberto Perrone.
-Even if you don't live within the Three Counties area, you can always listen live or on catch-up through BBC iPlayer.
+Between 2011 and 2015, I made regular weekly appearances on BBC Three Counties Radio as a guest panelist for the Friday night Entertainment Hour, which is part of the Drivetime show presented by Roberto Perrone.
+I also produced a special one hour documentary about the history of Elstree for the station in 2014.

 If you would like to contact me, please use the links at the bottom of the page.